liamlutton/AWS_Lambda_and_SNS/page4.md

 </p>

 <p>
-There are several TODO:s (CTRL+F | CMD+F TODO) in the file.
+There are several TODO:s (CTRL+F | CMD+F TODO) in the pasted code.
 These are tasks that you will complete in a way most likely unique to you.
 <br>The code can be pasted and edited directly in the Lambda code viewer.
 Save frequently (CTRL+S | CMD+S) and click the orange Save button in the top right corner as well.
 </p>